security-notes/infobyte-faraday-wiki/Metasploit.md

 This plugin is disabled by default.
 To enable it, change the boolean `Enabled` to `1`.

-The information required for connecting to Metasploit is generated dynamically and stored in `/opt/metasploit/apps/pro/ui/config/database.yml`.
+The information required for connecting to Metasploit is generated dynamically and stored in:

+* `/opt/metasploit/apps/pro/ui/config/database.yml`.
+* `/opt/metasploit-framework/embedded/framework/config/database.yml`.